mojaloop/documentation/NOTES.md

 Helpers and notes for building and working on these docs.

 ## Building `.svg`s from plantuml sources

 We use a git commit hook to automatically rebuild `.svg` files from plantuml sources.
 The magic of git hooks means that no extra work is required by you after creating or editing a `.puml` file

-### Updating my changed diagram manually

-During the editing process, you may want to rebuild the `.svg` files manually to make sure they are rendering correctly.
+### Creating a new PUML

+1. Create a new `*.puml/plantuml` file
+2. Add the file and generate the `.svg`

 ```bash
 git add . #(or the specific file you are working on)
 npm run build:plantuml:diff
 ```
+3. Update your `.md` file to refer to the newly created `.svg` file
+4. Git add/commit
+### Updating an existing PUML

+1. Make changes to an existing `*.puml/plantuml` file
+2. `git add` + `git commit`
+3. The pre-commit hook rebuilds the changed SVG files, and adds them before the commit

 ### Building all `.puml` sources manually

-You can force a complete rebuild of all `.puml` and `.plantuml` sources like so:
+You can also force a complete rebuild of all `.puml` and `.plantuml` sources like so:

 ```bash
 npm install